HGVSnomenclature/VarNomen/_recommendations/uncertain.md

 	*	Southern blotting
 	:	usually the sequence of the probe(s) used is known (or can be determined easily), can be linked to a genomic reference sequence and the deletion can therefore be described using the standard format **(position-last-normal-probe\_position-first-altered-probe)\_(position-last-altered-probe\_position-first-normal-probe)**.
 For details and examples [_see Deletions_](/recommendations/DNA/variant/deletion/).

-*	insertion
+*	**insertion**
 	*	size
 	:	when a fragment containing an insertion has been amplified but only its size was determined (and not its sequence), the variant should be reported as **g.(position-fragment-start\_position-fragment-end)ins(#)** with "#" indicating the size (or estimated size) of the insertion in nucleotides.
 Example NM\_002111.6:c.(-12\_262)ins(12).
 	*	present/absent
 	:	the basic format to describe insertions that have not been fully characterised, i.e. the inserted sequence and/or the insertion break point has not been sequenced, is **g.(last-normal\_first-normal)ins(first-inserted_last-inserted)**.
 The description of the site of the insertion, g.(last-normal\_first-normal), gives the range of uncertainty of its position.
 When the insertion site is not known, e.g. when an assay only detects an additional copy of a sequence, the suggestion is to describe the insertion site as "g.?\_?".
 For the inserted sequence follow the standard recommendations, i.e. try to describe it as precise as possible, including regions of uncertainty.
 A possible description might then be like g.?\_?insNC\_000023.10:(12345\_23456)\_(34567\_45678).

 *	duplication
 	:	when there is **no evidence** the additional copy is **in tandem** with the original copy but might be anywhere in a genome, the variant should be described as an **insertion** (see above).
-	:	the basic format to describe duplications that have not been fully characterised, i.e. the duplication break point has not been sequenced, is: **g.(last-normal\_first-duplicated)\_(last-duplicated\_first-normal)dup**.
+The basic format to describe duplications that have not been fully characterised, i.e. the duplication break point has not been sequenced, is: **g.(last-normal\_first-duplicated)\_(last-duplicated\_first-normal)dup**.
 The description of the uncertain part (the range of uncertainty) should be as precise as possible.
 When for a specific probe/primer/sequence tested it is difficult to give an exact nucleotide position, the rule of thumb is to **use the central nucleotide**.
 For examples see deletions (above).

 * * *